Itz-fork/Yui/README.md

   - From there you can copy your OpenAI API Key
 - `ARQ_KEY` - Your ARQ API Key.
 Get it from [@ARQRobot](https://t.me/ARQRobot)
 - `DEFAULT_CHATBOT` - The Default chatbot you want to use after OpenAI. (`affiliateplus` or `luna`)
+- `MAX_TOKENS` - The maximum number of tokens to generate in the completion

 **For Heroku Users,**